 The junior surgical clerkship is designed to introduce students to the theoretical and practical aspects of surgical patient care.
 Emphasis is placed on the underlying pathophysiology rather than technical aspects.
 Students are fully involved in the daily care of surgical patients and participate in diagnostic and therapeutic decision making.
 This eight-week experience includes didactic teaching sessions as well as small-group interactions with full-time faculty.

-Additional information about Third Year Courses is available on the Web Curriculum site.
+Additional information about third-year courses is available on the Moodle site.